ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-lifecycle-management.md

 [!INCLUDE[Advanced Management](includes/advanced-management.md)]

-The site lifecycle management feature in Microsoft SharePoint Premium - SharePoint Advanced Management allows you to manage inactive sites across your tenant from the [SharePoint admin center](get-started-new-admin-center.md).
+The Site lifecycle management feature in Microsoft SharePoint Premium - SharePoint Advanced Management allows you to manage inactive sites across your tenant from the [SharePoint admin center](get-started-new-admin-center.md).

 ## Types of inactive site policies